-The Andaman will undergo redevelopment following the damage cause by the recent fire disaster which resulted in a total loss to the building.
+The Andaman will undergo redevelopment following the damage caused by the recent fire disaster which resulted in razing of a major part of its buildings to be a total loss.
 Targeted to be completed by end of 2024, the group has allocated RM7 million which is 4% of its total GDV (Gross Development Cost) for ESG related initiatives.

+The rebuilding of The Andaman will be constrained by the need to preserve the rainforest with minimal destruction to environment as it is located in an Unesco World Heritage Site endorsed in 2007 as the Langkawi UNESCO Global Geopark (Malaysia).
 The Andaman is home to a diverse variety of marine life and precious fringing reef said to be 6 thousand to 8 thousand years old.
-While the 5-million-year old Rainforest is home to rich biodiversity such as the dusky langur, long-tailed macaque, black giant squirrel, great hornbill and Sunda colugo.
+While the 5-million-year-old Rainforest is home to rich biodiversity such as the dusky langur, long-tailed macaque, black giant squirrel, great hornbill, and Sunda colugo.
 Conservation forms the core of the United Nations 2030 Agenda for Sustainable Development and the DNA of The Andaman.

-During this development, our team will work hand in glove with NGOs, local conservationist and indigenous communities to tap on the inherent knowledge about nature to bolster our biodiversity conservation efforts not only to preserve the environment, ecosystem and wildlife but also to strengthen culture, heritage and local community.
-The following tactical strategies will drive our aim to cut top-level emissions:
+During the re-development, our team will work hand in glove with NGOs, local conservationist, and indigenous communities to tap on the inherent knowledge about nature to bolster our biodiversity conservation efforts not only to preserve its natural beauty, ecological harmony and archaeological, geological and cultural significance but also to strengthen culture, heritage, and local community.
+The following tactical strategies taking into view ESG considerations will drive our aim to cut top-level emissions:

-- 1. Development An integrated approach to sustainable masterplanning will be applied across all of our developments.
+- 1. Development An integrated approach to sustainable master planning will be applied across all of our developments.
 Starting from the concept planning and design stage to significantly reduce environmental impacts and resource consumption. conserve and protect natural habitats, ocean and wildlife biodiversity through conservation and restoration efforts as a priority while using the most suitable natural methods causing less damage to environment are being discussed with experts. - 2.
 LEED Design Our architects will promote the biophilic design concept, which seeks to connect building occupants closely to nature by incorporating natural lighting and ventilation, natural landscape features and other elements to create a productive and healthier built environment that consumes fewer resources. - 3.
-Clean Energy We have set clear targets to reduce our dependency on non-renewables and uphold our commitment to transitioning to a low carbon future by enabling renewable energy (RE) as well as employing the following tactical targets. - √ Reduce urban planning and development emissions by 35 percent through by using Pre-fab, Pre-finished construction methodology to speed up the rebuilding works, and usage of solar panel and considering PV (photovoltaic) installations where appropriate as power sources - √ Reduce operation energy consumption by 50 percent through pre-heated solar water heater, Design Natural Ventilated Common Areas, De-centralized Air-con System with Inverters - √ Reduce transport emissions by 10 percent by encouraging hybrid and electric vehicles - √ Reduce non-RE consumption by 40 percent - 4.
-Water Management Reduce the dependence of treated water usage by 50 percent by recycling waste water selectively - √ Rainwater harvesting systems to be integrated into the Landscape Water Body - √ Building catchment ponds for irrigation, toilet flushing, and general cleaning. - √ Sewerage waste Utilising ICT technology to purify the water, we are considering the GJ-R integrated management solution system and to build a facility that can clean at a minimum of 10, 000, 000 liters per day - 5.
-Waste Management to reduce waste sent to landfills by 50 percent by recycling, upcycling and restoring - √ Solid waste solution we aim to introduce "The Asher", a patented technology that enables continuous self combustion without the need for eternal energy such as diesel fuel to dispose waste.
-This eco friendly solution is EPA compliant and has low running cost.
-It is able to turn 1 Ton of waste into just 40kg of ashes reducing energy required for transportation and waste to landfills. - √ Demolition/construction waste to be sorted for recycling purpose, and to be used for forming platform and terrain. - √ Food waste is to be converted to reusable material with the "ORCA".
-This system is able to breakdown food waste into water and reduce greenhouse gases, methane generation by diverting an average of 416,100 pounds of waste from landfill per year. - √ Turning food waste into fertilizer for farming and for the landscapes we will build plants where we can convert coffee beans and process dried leaves to turn it into manure.
+Clean Energy We have set clear targets to reduce our dependency on non-renewables and uphold our commitment to transitioning to a low carbon future by enabling renewable energy (RE) as well as employing the following tactical targets. - Reduce urban planning and development emissions by 35 percent through by using pre-fab, pre-finished construction methodology to speed up the rebuilding works, and usage of solar panel and considering PV (photovoltaic) installations where appropriate as power sources. - Reduce operation energy consumption by 50 percent through pre-heated solar water heater, Design Natural Ventilated Common Areas, De-centralized Air-con System with Inverters. - Reduce transport emissions by 10 percent by encouraging hybrid and electric vehicles. - Reduce non-RE consumption by 40 percent. - 4.
+Water Management Reduce the dependence of treated water usage by 50 percent by recycling waste water selectively. - Rainwater harvesting systems to be integrated into the Landscape Water Body. - Building catchment ponds for irrigation, toilet flushing, and general cleaning. - Sewerage waste Utilising ICT technology to purify the water, we are considering the GJ-R integrated management solution system and to build a facility that can clean at a minimum of 10, 000, 000 liters per day.